 Expatriates who work in the UAE do not have to pay for any social security contributions, but citizens make monthly contributions of 5% of their total earnings for such purposes and their employers, 12.5% of that citizen employee’s base salary.

-According to Forbes, Qatar is one of the world’s richest country this year with GDP per capita of more than $88,000,
+According to Forbes, Qatar is one of the world’s richest country with GDP per capita of more than $88,000,

 Recently, it was reported that the government was considering a VAT in an attempt to broaden its revenue base and reduce its deficit last year.
 Other indirect taxes include a 5% charge on imported goods.